The time of bootstrap percolation in two dimensions: Sketch of proofs

-From above, one would like to show that the existence of an empty $(2t-1)\times 2$ rectangle in the initial set $A$ is a necessary condition for the percolation time to be at least $t$ (with high probability; the statement is obviously not true deterministically).
+and $\epsilon>0$.
+The real interest in Theorem \ref{th:large} therefore lies in the upper bound, which may be thought of as saying that, in this range of the initial infection probability $p$, initially uninfected $(2t+1)\times 2$ blocks of sites are the only obstacles to percolation by time $t$.

 Suppose a site $x$ in $[n]^2$ is uninfected at time $t$.
 It is easy to see that $x$ must be contained in a $2\times 2$ square of uninfected sites at time $t-2$.
 In fact, provided $x$ is not too close to the boundary of $[n]^2$, it is easy to see that there must exist a sequence of $t-1$ initially uninfected sites, starting with the top-right site in the $2\times 2$ square, and continuing either up or right each time, and that a similar statement, with the correct mix of up/down and left/right, also holds for the three other sites in the $2\times 2$ square.
 We would like to show that by far the most probable way for this to occur is for these four paths to be aligned to form a $(2t-2)\times 2$ rectangle, or more specifically, we would like to show that the probability the four uninfected paths exist is not much more than $(1-p)^{4t-4}$, which is just the probability that a given $(2t-2)\times 2$ rectangle is initially empty.

 A first attempt at a proof might go as follows.
 Assume that all four paths of uninfected sites start by growing out horizontally from the $2\times 2$ square, so that they form an uninfected rectangle of height $2$ and unknown length.
 Let us concentrate on the top-right path, which we call $P$.
 If the path ever strays away from the horizontal line it starts along, then that should be at the cost of many new uninfected sites, because a path of uninfected sites that contains corners is not closed.
 The trouble is that there are too many choices for the paths, so the cost of this gain in probability is a large combinatorial factor.